SeleniumHQ/docker-selenium/README.md

 This execution mode can be used either in the Standalone or Node roles.
 The "dynamic" execution mode needs to be told what Docker images to use when the containers get started.
 Additionally, the Grid needs to know the URI of the Docker daemon.
+This configuration can be placed in a local `toml` file.

 ### Configuration example